Azure-Samples/azure-ml-federated-learning/docs/tutorials/update-local-data-to-silo-storage-account.md

 compute: azureml:<your-silo-compute-name> # replace '<your-silo-compute-name>' by the actual compute name for your silo
 ```

  You will need to adjust the following parameters.
- - `inputs.local_data_folder.path`: the path to the local folder whose contents you want to upload.
+- `inputs.local_data_folder.path`: the path to the local folder whose contents you want to upload (no '/' character at the end).
+- `outputs.destination_folder.path`: the path in the silo storage account where you want to upload the local data (with a '/' character at the end). **The key part to adjust is the name of the datastore.** You also have the ability to adjust the detailed path in the storage account, if you so wish.
 - `compute`: the name of the silo compute.
 This is the compute that will run the job.
-It needs to match the datastore mentioned below.
+It needs to match the datastore mentioned above.
-- `outputs.destination_folder.path`: the path in the silo storage account where you want to upload the local data. **The key part to adjust is the name of the datastore.** You also have the ability to adjust the detailed path in the storage account, if you so wish.
-  - :warning: Note: the files and folders in `inputs.local_data_folder.path` will be uploaded to the storage account at the `outputs.destination_folder.path`, **under a folder named `INPUT_local_data_folder`**.

 ### 2. Run the upload job
 Once you have adjusted the job YAML to your needs, you can submit the job using the following command.
 You will need to replace the `<placeholders>` with the actual values for your workspace.